 Flat, pale scars

 These scars are not usually painful, although they may be itchy for a few months.
-They can also be quite dark in colour and unsightly.
+They may also be quite dark in colour and unsightly.
 People with darker skin types tend to get pigmented or white scarring.
 This is often permanent, but can sometimes improve over time.

 Hypertrophic scars are the result of an imbalance in the production of collagen in a healing wound.
-They do not extend beyond the margins of the original wound, but may continue to thicken for up to six months.
+These scars do not extend beyond the margins of the original wound, but may continue to thicken for up to six months.
 A hypertrophic scar is a red, raised scar that forms along a wound and can have the following characteristics for around two to five years:

 1. it can restrict movement because scar tissue is not as flexible as the original skin

 2. it heals within the size of the original wound